INGREDIENTS:

 Wash and soak the rice for 30 minutes.

-Heat oil in a heavy-bottomed pan and add cumin seeds.
+Heat oil in a heavy-bottomed pan.
+Add cumin seeds.
 When they crackle, temper them with the whole spices.
 Add the onions and sauté, stirring occasionally, until soft and translucent.

-Add green chili paste, ginger-garlic paste, and the dry spice powders.
+Add green chilis, ginger-garlic paste, and the dry spice powders.
 Sauté for a minute.

 Add the minced mutton, tomatoes, and salt.
 Cook until the tomatoes turn mushy.
-Add yogurt and chopped mint leaves.
+Add yoghurt and chopped mint leaves.

-Cover and cook for 10-15 minutes until the keema is half done.
+Cover the pan and cook for 10–15 minutes, or until the keema is cooked through.
 Remove from heat.

 Grease a heavy-bottomed pan and add half of the keema mixture in a single layer.
 Top with half of the rice.

 Arrange the remaining keema mixture in a single layer.
-Top with the rest of the rice.
+Top with the remaining rice.

 Cover the lid tightly.
 Place the pan over a low flame for 10-15 minutes.